openplans/hatch/README.md

 4. Fill in all of the required fields, especially the Twitter app settings.
 Remember, you can find them with your application settings at [https://dev.twitter.com/](https://dev.twitter.com/).
 Note that you can change any of these settings later.
 5. Click on the [Add link](http://localhost:8000/admin/hatch/category/add/) in the [Categories](http://localhost:8000/admin/hatch/category/) section.
 6. Fill in all of the fields.
 A category describes the prompt you will give your users when they visit the site.
 Hatch supports multiple categories, but only one at a time.

+#### Restart your server

-7. Log out, restart your server (`src/manage.py runserver`), and then visit [your app](http://localhost:8000).
+Log out, restart your server (`src/manage.py runserver`), and then visit [your app](http://localhost:8000).
 Things should be setup correctly if you can login with your Twitter account and submit an idea.

 ### Deploy to Heroku